chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 To enable LogRocket in Chatwoot, you need to provide the project ID from LogRocket.
 Here are the steps to follow:

-**Step 1.** Open the LogRocket [website](https://logrocket.com/) and create an account or sign in to your existing account.
+1. Open the LogRocket [website](https://logrocket.com/) and create an account or sign in to your existing account.

-**Step 2.** After signing in, create a new project in LogRocket by clicking on "Create new project".
+2. After signing in, create a new project in LogRocket by clicking on "Create new project".

-**Step 3.** Enter a name for your project, and save the project ID.
+3. Enter a name for your project, and save the project ID.

-**Step 4.** Set the `LOG_ROCKET_PROJECT_ID` environment variable in your Chatwoot installation using the project ID you copied from LogRocket.
+4. Set the `LOG_ROCKET_PROJECT_ID` environment variable in your Chatwoot installation using the project ID you copied from LogRocket.

 ```bash
 LOG_ROCKET_PROJECT_ID=abcd12/pineapple-on-pizza